What does cultural capital mean at Ledbury Primary School?

 Our understanding of ‘knowledge and cultural capital’ is derived from the following wording in the national curriculum: ‘It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement. “

 At Ledbury Primary School, children benefit from a curriculum that builds on what they understand and know already.
-It revolves around the coherent cycle of learning from the past, living in the present and looking to the future.
+Through our Belonging, Being and Becoming Curriculum, their experiences revolve around the coherent cycle of learning from the past, living in the present and looking to the future.
 This means our children have a deep and connected knowledge and understanding of where they came from, who they are and what they might become.
 We believe that exposure, not only to culture but also to situations in which the children might not have previous experiences of, is of paramount importance to their ongoing successes.

-Gradually widening children’s experiences as they progress through school is an important step in providing rich and engaging learning across the curriculum.
-We plan carefully for children to have progressively richer experiences in nursery and beyond.
+Gradually widening children’s experiences as they progress through our school is an important step in providing rich and engaging learning across the curriculum in order to ensure that children become productive members of society.